Table of Contents

 Topsoil

 This is yet another best substrate for tarantulas.
-In fact, a friend of mine once said: this bedding is one of the best substrate for Mexican red knee tarantula in the U.S – Sarah.
+A friend of mine once said: this bedding is one of the best substrates for Mexican red knee tarantula in the U.S – Sarah.

-It should also be noted that many European hobbyist who keep Cute T have been using regular topsoil from their yards for years with no ill effects.
+It should also be noted that many European hobbyists who keep Cute T have been using regular topsoil from their yards for years with no ill effects.

 PROS: